Course Number | Time | Location | Office Hours |

 Self-Assessment

 In October (see the schedule), you will be asked to submit a self-assessment in which you reflect on your progress and understanding.
 This assessment will be partially based on a rubric and partially involve reflection.
-It is required but will not contribute to your grade.
+It is required but will not contribute to your grade unless it is not turned in.

 Writing Assignments